Lewis Winans Ross

-Lewis Winans Ross (December 8, 1812 – October 29, 1895) was an Illinois attorney, merchant, and U.S. Representative from Illinois's 9th congressional district.
+Lewis Winans Ross (December 8, 1812 – October 29, 1895) was an American attorney, merchant, and politician.
+He served two non-consecutive terms on the Illinois House of Representatives from 1840 to 1842 and 1844 to 1846, and was U.S. Representative from Illinois's 9th congressional district between 1863 and 1869.
 He was widely known as an antiwar Peace Democrat or Copperhead during the American Civil War.

 Early life

 Born near Seneca Falls, New York, on December 8, 1812, Lewis Ross was the oldest son of Ossian M. and Mary (Winans) Ross.
 In 1820, Lewis Ross moved with his family to Illinois, where his father had been given land in the Illinois Military Tract in return for military service in the War of 1812.
 In 1821, the family settled in an area that later became Lewistown, Illinois, named for Lewis Ross by his father.
 Lewis Ross received his early education in pioneer schools, and then attended Illinois College in Jacksonville, Illinois, graduating in 1838.
 He studied law with Josiah Lamborn, a noted lawyer of the day, and was admitted to the bar, commencing the practice of law in Lewistown in 1839.